Carbon-Twelve-C12/supernova/btclib/src/docs/tokenomics.md

 ---

 *This document will be updated periodically as the supernova project evolves.
-Last updated: April 2025.*
+Last updated: July 2025.*